Urology Care Foundation - What is Male Infertility?

 • certain anti-hypertensives

-• medications used to treat prostate enlargement (BPH)
+• drugs used to treat prostate enlargement (BPH)

 Retrograde ejaculation is found by checking your urine for sperm.
 This is done under a microscope right after ejaculation.
 Drugs can be used to correct retrograde ejaculation.

-It is often treated first with over-the-counter medications like Sudafed®.
-If medications don't work and you need assisted reproductive techniques (ARTs), your health care provider may try to collect sperm from your bladder after ejaculation.
+It is often treated first with over-the-counter drugs like Sudafed®.
+If drugs don't work and you need assisted reproductive techniques (ARTs), your health care provider may try to collect sperm from your bladder after ejaculation.

 Surgical Therapy for Male Infertility